 That’s quite a mouthful and an unlikely combination…but like it or not that’s who I am!!

-You may have noticed on my homepage that my tag line is the verse, 1 Corinthians 13:13- And now these three remain: faith, hope, and love; but the greatest of these is love!
+My life Bible verse is 1 Corinthians 13:13- And now these three remain: faith, hope, and love; but the greatest of these is love!

 I chose this verse because I have FAITH in God, HOPE in what Jesus did for all of us on that cross and LOVE because I believe we should love everyone just as Jesus does!